A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 Example: "Ayo wouldn’t believe who harrassing me again!"

-Alternative spellings: ayoh, ahyuh, ahyoh, aw-u
+Alternative spellings: ayoh, ahyuh, ahyoh

 Definition: (spelled "al'you") "pronoun phrase; all of you.
 Al'you, stop makin noise round mi head."